-6. Locate the user name whose properties you want to adjust in the right pane.
-Right-click the user name and select Properties.
+- 6. Locate the user name whose properties you want to adjust in the right pane.
+Right-click the user name and select Properties. - 7.
+Click the Attribute Editor tab if it is not already open.
+Choose rciusergroup from the Attributes list.